 MePACS is an alternative to SafeTCard – both companies are well known industry leaders in the duress alarm space.

 Over 50% of the healthcare organisations in Victoria are using the MePACS Duress Alarm.
 Including: Monash, Eastern Health, Bass Coast, Northern Health, Mercy Health, Clinical Labs, Dorevitch and Peninsula Health.
-And MePACS are rated 5/5 stars for their service, by their clients.
+And MePACS is rated 5/5 stars for their service, by their clients.

 The below table highlights some key differences between MePACS & SafeTCard.